jplag/JPlag/README.md

 ### Building from sources
 1. Download or clone the code from this repository.
-2. Run `mvn clean package` from the root of the repository to compile & build all submodules.
-You will find the JARs in the respective `target` directories.
+2. Run `mvn clean package` from the root of the repository to compile and build all submodules.
+   Run `mvn clean package assembly:single` instead if you need the full jar which includes all dependencies.
-3. You will find the generated JAR with all dependencies in `jplag/target`.
+5. You will find the generated JARs in the subdirectory `jplag/target`.

 ## Usage
 JPlag can either be used via the CLI or directly via its Java API.
 For more information, see the [usage information in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).